George Selwyn (politician): Political career

 Selwyn spent 44 years in the House of Commons without having made a speech.
 As the patron of several rotten boroughs, including both seats at Ludgershall and one in Gloucester, he put his electoral interests at the disposal of the King's ministers, and received in return three lucrative sinecure offices and a pension, which offset his gambling debts.
-He himself served as one of the MPs for Ludgershall in 1747–1754 and for the constituency of Gloucester from 1754 to 1780.
+He himself served as one of the MPs for Ludgershall from 1747 to 1754 and for the constituency of Gloucester from 1754 to 1780.
 After he lost his patronage in Gloucester, Selwyn served again as a Member for Ludgershall from 1780 until his death in 1791.
 He served as Mayor of Gloucester twice, for 1758 and 1765.

 He was also elected for the Scottish constituency of Wigtown Burghs in 1768, when he thought he might be defeated at Gloucester, becoming the first Englishman to be elected to Parliament by a constituency in Scotland.
 He chose to retain the English seat.

 Personal life

+Selwyn was homosexual and was attracted to various taboos, including necrophilia and sadism.
+He was likely a pedophile.
+"In him also a morbid attraction for sights of suffering went hand in hand with a pronounced affection for children:

+'With a thorough enjoyment of the pleasures of society, an imperturbable good humour, a kind heart, and a passionate fondness for children, he united a morbid interest in the details of human suffering, and, more especially, a taste for witnessing criminal executions.
+Not only was he a constant frequenter of such scenes of horror, but all the details of the crime, the private history of the criminal, his demeanour at his trial, in the dungeon, and on the scaffold, and the state of his feelings in the hour of death and degradation, were to Selwyn matters of the deepest and most extraordinary interest.
+Even the most frightful particulars relating to suicide and murder; the investigation of the disfigured corpse, the sight of an acquaintance lying in his shroud, seem to have afforded him a painful and unaccountable pleasure.'"